ta4j/ta4j-wiki/Forecast-Indicators.md

 Use this pipeline for normal strategy rules, chart overlays, and reports in price units.
 The API intentionally avoids a god factory so the return source, state model, and projection model remain reusable and testable.

-Internally, `MonteCarloPriceForecastIndicator` produces a cumulative log-return forecast over the configured horizon and converts it to a price forecast with:
+Internally, `MonteCarloPriceForecastIndicator` produces a cumulative log-return forecast over the configured horizon.
+Median and quantile values use the monotonic conversion:

 ```text
 forecastPrice = priceAtDecisionIndex * exp(cumulativeLogReturn)
 ```

+Price-space mean and standard deviation use the moment-matched lognormal approximation implied by the return forecast's mean and standard deviation.
+This keeps both fields in price units and makes zero return volatility produce zero price standard deviation.

 ## Configuration Guide